parth33bank/vcenter-event-broker-appliance/docs/README.md

 * zlib1g-dev
 * nginx (or apache2)

+### Dependencies for Windows
+If you are on Windows, all hope is not lost.
+Follow the steps here to install the dependencies - https://jekyllrb.com/docs/installation/windows/

 ### Local Development
 * Install Jekyll and plug-ins in one fell swoop. `gem install github-pages`